 Dr. Paulo Malo, a dentist in Portugal, in cooperation with Nobel Biocare, has developed what he calls the “All-on-Four” technique for dental implants.

 The problem he is trying to address is restoring the mouths of patients who have lost all their teeth and don’t have much bone left to retain dental implants.
-Often these patients require extensive bone grafting procedures, which is time consuming and expensive.
+Often these patients require extensive bone grafting procedures, which are time-consuming and expensive.

-Dr. Malo found that if he placed all the implants in the anterior of the jaw, where there is usually better bone density, and if those implants were highly angled, they could provide stable support for a complete denture.
+Dr. Malo found that if he placed all the implants in the anterior of the jaw, where there is usually better bone density, and if two of those implants were highly angled, as shown to the right, they could provide stable support for a complete denture.

-The radiograph on the left and diagram on the right illustrate this technique.
+The radiograph and diagram below illustrate this technique.

 Here is a panographic x-ray of the four angled implants that have been placed.

-You can see above that the implants are highly angled.
+You can see that two of the implants are highly angled.
 But notice that the exposed tips of the dental implants, the part sticking out of the bone, are all pointed upward and are relatively parallel.

 Click here to ask Dr. Hall a question.